Abhisheksjp123/Notes/AIML_Notes/Gen AI/Self Attention.md

 # Self Attention
 Self attention solves this problem of static embedding.
-What it does it takes all the embedding of the words in that sentence and pass it through the self attention which provides context dependent embedding based on all other words in the sentence.
+What it does it takes all the embedding of the words in that sentence and pass it through the self attention, which provides context dependent embedding based on all other words in the sentence.

 [[How Self Attention Works]]